What is remote working?

 Project management tools

 Remote teams are frequently managing multiple projects and clients, with team members balancing deadlines, reviews, demos and contributions.
 This is tricky even in the same office, and all project teams can benefit from elegant and simple ways of illustrating progress, accountability and milestones in real time.
+Below are a couple of simple cloud based tools your teams can adopt so you are all on the same page and the same outputs.

 Basecamp is heavily used project management software (100 000+ customers) which has had a long period in the market to grow and evolve as business has changed.
 (Interestingly the founders of Basecamp are massive advocates of remote working and have a fantastic book on how to transition your company to a remote working organisation, which you can read about here.)
 The cloud based software helps you arrange your calendars, set meeting schedules, track assignments, and store documents.
 Pricing is per month, with a sliding scale of costs, first project is free, no matter how many users, or how long it goes for.

 The obvious must-have tool for a remote team is a reliable video chatting platform.
 Tech has yet to replace the benefits of face-to-face communication, even if it’s through a screen.
 Some conversations need the nuance and flexibility you can only get from talking in person.
 That doesn’t have to mean airfares or long drives, with contemporary video conferencing services being as good as you’ll get to the real thing.
+As mentioned, Slack and Workplace both have video conferencing embedded in them.
+Here are some other options that you may already be using to connect with your clients and now your teams:

 GoToMeeting has really dominated the video chat space, and is also a key player in the delivery of webinars.
 Key features are reliability, clarity, lots of in screen tools, screen sharing is easy and calls are of a high quality.
 You can give it a red hot go with a 30 day free trial offer, and then payment terms can be per organiser, per month or annual.